Pre-auction strategic communication: Extensions and robustness

 \subsection{Discussion}

 The previous two extensions provide methodologies to further refine the equilibrium set of the baseline model, depending on which factors one considers realistic in applications.
 A conclusion of both extensions is that when the seller's outside option is weaker (lower $c$), the equilibria of the baseline model are more fragile.
-In the case of messaging costs, whenever $c$ is small enough that all symmetric equilibria of the baseline model force $\tau<p_F$ (and hence auctions fail on-path with positive probability), the corresponding equilibria of the game perturbations have the same feature that types below the cutoff are wholly indifferent between two messages.
-The fragility of these equilibria is even more apparent when considering the model with lying costs, where the threshold equilibria examined in the baseline model fail to hold up at all whenever $c<p_F$.
+In the case of the entry-cost extension, whenever $c<\Rev_{p_F}(L,L)$, all symmetric equilibria of the baseline model when the seller is restricted involve thresholds $\tau<p_F$.
+By Proposition \ref{prop:entry_costs}, this means all types below the threshold are still indifferent between entering the perturbed game with entry costs or not.
+The fragility of the threshold equilibria when $c$ is low is also apparent when considering the model with lying costs, where the threshold equilibria examined in the baseline model fail to hold up at all whenever $c<p_F$.

 The value of $c$ can be interpreted as a measure of the incentive \emph{alignment} between the seller and bidders necessary to make cheap talk informative, since a higher $c$ gives bidders a greater incentive to reveal their values to induce an auction process.
 The extensions analyzed therefore suggest that equilibria of the baseline model when the seller and bidders are less aligned are inherently more fragile.